HankLi0130/PostApp/README.md

 # PostApp

-An Android social media app
+An Android social media app using Android Jetpack and Firebase

 ## How to implement?